AyukaAK/Citibike/README.md

 3. Zip_and_total_Capacity is a csv file I created from 1 that was merge into step 2 to create a "master" file

-4. Station_Status_Master is a csv file which is a "master" file I created by merging 1 and 2